 - Are the idle mixture screws way out of adjustment?

 - If the carburetor hasn’t been rebuilt, then do that if you suspect dirt is your problem.

 Fill the float bowl with a fluid like mineral spirits.

 With the pump all the way down, lift it up to the top of the pump well.
 The pump well should fill with fluid.

 - The pump well doesn’t fill – If there is a check ball on the bottom of the pump well, then that is where the fluid fills.
 The suction of the pump going up and the weight of the fluid will lift the check ball and allow fuel to enter.
 For those that don’t use a check ball, the fuel will flow over the side of the pump well.

-- Pump the throttle a few times to see fluid is quirting out of the venturi.
-If not, then you have something wrong with the pump itself, or the pump stroke.
+Is the venturi clear?
+Pump the throttle a few times to see if fluid is squirting out of the venturi.
+If it isn’t, then you have something wrong with the pump itself, or the pump stroke.